-We are highly dependent on principal members of our executive team and key employees, including our Chief Executive Officer, Chief Financial Officer, President of Research and Development, Head of Operations, Chief Science Officer, Chief Business Officer, and Chief Legal Officer, the loss of whose services may adversely impact the achievement of our objectives.
+We are highly dependent on principal members of our executive team and key employees, the loss of whose services may adversely impact the achievement of our objectives.
 While we have entered into employment agreements with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 We do not maintain "key person" insurance policies on the lives of these individuals or the lives of any of our other employees.
 The loss of the services of one or more of our current employees might impede the achievement of our research, development and commercialization objectives.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
 As a result, competition for skilled personnel, including in gene therapy research and vector manufacturing, is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical or clinical trials may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or the loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.

-We will need to expand our operations and we may experience difficulties in managing this growth, which could disrupt our operations.
+We will need to expand our operations and we may experience difficulties in managing this growth, which could disrupt our operations,

-As of March 31, 2020, we had 112 full-time employees.
 As we mature, we expect to rapidly expand our full-time employee base and to hire more consultants and contractors.
 Our management may need to divert a disproportionate amount of its attention away from our day-to-day activities and devote a substantial amount of time to managing these growth activities.
 We may not be able to effectively manage the expansion of our operations, which may result in weaknesses in our infrastructure, operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 Our expected growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If our management is unable to effectively manage our growth, our expenses may increase more than expected, our ability to generate and/or grow revenues could be reduced, and we may not be able to implement our business strategy.
 Our future financial performance and our ability to commercialize product candidates and compete effectively will depend, in part, on our ability to effectively manage any future growth.